Bruneljohnson/finer-vision/back-end/README.md

 ### Packages

-[`TailwindCSS`] was used in this application.
-For more information about [TailwindCSS] visit [TailwindCSS.com](https://tailwindcss.com/docs/installation)
+[`Squelize & SQLite`] were used in this application.

-[`React-Toastify`] was used in this application.
-For more information about [ReactToastify] visit [fkhadra.github.io/react-toastify](https://fkhadra.github.io/react-toastify/introduction/)
+[`ExpressValidator`] was used in this application.
+For more information about [Express-Validator] visit [https://express-validator.github.io/docs/](https://express-validator.github.io/docs/check-api.html)

+For all other packages used in this file please check the [package.json] file.